My shrub looks bad

 Landscaping

-The answer to 'my shrub looks bad' is that there can be several common causes, including pests, disease, improper watering, or environmental stress.
-Symptoms may include wilting, discoloration, or dead/dying branches.
-Solutions depend on the specific issue, but can include pruning, treating pests/disease, adjusting watering, or relocating the shrub to a better spot.
+The answer to 'my shrub looks bad' is that there are several common causes, including pests, disease, improper watering, or environmental stress.
+Symptoms may include wilting, discoloration, or die-back of leaves and branches.
+For minor issues, homeowners can often address the problem with pruning, fertilizing, or adjusting watering.
+However, for more serious problems like disease or pest infestations, it's best to consult a professional landscaper or horticulturist to properly diagnose and treat the issue.

 Step-by-Step Guide